Moving from an English to a French school may seem difficult, but many British children have found it to be a positive experience

 THE FRENCH education system is well funded, highly respected and viewed as quite fun by many British children who are now part of it.
 In fact along with other lifestyle benefits it’s a major reason why many families relocate to France.

 If you’re thinking of making the move then it can be reassuring to hear from others who have already completed the transition.
 Didi Hawkins, a Leggett agent in Bouresse, near Poitiers, has plenty of experience and useful advice.
 She has seen her four children – then aged 6, 8, 10 and 12 – join the French system.
 “When they arrived none of them could speak French.
-But if you inspire confidence in them, they will adapt well,” says Didi.
+But if you inspire confidence in them, they will adapt well.
+We didn’t just teach them French, but also took touched dialectical languages like Kikuyu.
+We did, of course, take the help of a translation agency for kikuyu translation,” says Didi.
 “With the 6-year old it is especially easy because they soak up everything so rapidly at that age.
 I would advise that you make the move when your children are younger if you have a choice.
 It was hardest for the 12-year old, who had already started secondary school in the UK.”

 In France compulsory education only starts at age six, but nursery schools (“écoles maternelles”) take children aged three.
 From 6 to 11 is primary school (“école primaire”), where learning is more structured.
 Then you have lower secondary (“college”), from 11 to 15, and finally a “lycee” from 15 to 18 if the child is suited to further education.